What is an Emerald Cut Stone?

 Whether you prefer vintage or modern styling, an emerald cut can be an interesting stone to design with – so if you have yet to experience the joys of this particular cut, why not give one a try.

-To add an emerald cut diamond to one of your upcoming designs, why not explore the range available at Cooksongold as well as our collection of emerald cut settings to hold the stone?
-Or, to discover more about the brilliant cut, read our blog post on this popular type of cut used for diamonds here.
+To add an emerald cut diamond to one of your upcoming designs, why not explore our range of Octagonal Emerald Cut Stones available at Cooksongold as well as our collection of emerald cut settings to hold the stone?
+Order yours today.